 - Less favorable rates: If you pay less than 20%, lenders will probably see you as a risky investment.
-And they will take this into consideration when calculating your loan rates.
+And they will take this into consideration when calculating your mortgage rates.
 In general, you can expect to pay a higher interest rate if you put down a smaller down payment.

 - Higher closing costs: Closing costs are based on the size of your mortgage.
 So the smaller your down payment is, the higher your closing costs will be.
 However, you may be able to get around this if you live in a state where it’s typical for the seller to pay the closing costs.

-- Private mortgage insurance (PMI): Private mortgage insurance (PMI) is a type of mortgage insurance designed for borrowers who make a down payment lower than 20%.
-It protects your lender in case you end up defaulting on your loan.
+- Private mortgage insurance (PMI): Private mortgage insurance is a type of mortgage insurance designed for borrowers who make a down payment lower than 20%.
+It protects your mortgage lender in case you end up defaulting on your loan.